 Under a parent capacity order, a parent must participate in a program, service, course, therapy or treatment to improve their parenting skills so they can provide a safe, nurturing home for their child.

-Parent capacity orders reduce the need for FACS to intervene by removing a child from the family home or deciding not to return a child to their parent’s care.
+Parent capacity orders reduce the need for DCJ to intervene by removing a child from the family home or deciding not to return a child to their parent’s care.

-The Children’s Court can make a parent capacity order or FACS can make an application if:
+The Children’s Court can make a parent capacity order or DCJ can make an application if:

 - there is an issue with the parent’s or primary caregiver’s care for a child or young person

 - there is the potential risk of significant harm to the child or young person

 - it is reasonable and practical to make a parent or primary caregiver participate in a service, course or treatment program

 - there is an appropriate and available service, course or treatment program

 - it is unlikely the parent or primary caregiver would participate unless an order is made.